 Snape curled a quivering lip, and his face drained a little of its angry colour.
 'Then I suppose I shall just have to destroy it.'
 He made as if to draw it back out of the Pensieve.

 Snape put back his wand.
 'I knew it,' he said, with an audible sneer.
 'I knew it's what you wanted.'
-He seized Harry's arm.
+He seized Harry's wrist.
 'But still you won't admit it.'
-His eyes blazed, and Harry's hand started to go numb as he tightened his grip on him.
+His eyes blazed, and Harry's hand started to go numb as Snape tightened his grip.
 'But you will.
 You will.'